OrkanSaklan/Whatsapp/README.md

 # Whatsapp
-A dark Whatsapp Client for Linux
+A dark and simple Whatsapp Client for Linux

 App made with electron